Significant-Gravitas/AutoGPT/README.md

 Add ```USE_FASTCHAT=True``` to your .env file

-I have not tested this with Auto-GPT running inside a docker container at all.
+I have not tested this with Auto-GPT running inside a docker container at all, it will likely only work for NVIDIA cards.
 <hr/>